Luchixiang/EMDiffuse/README.md

 python run.py -p test -c config/EMDiffuse-n.json --gpu 0 -b 60 --path /data/EMDiffuse_dataset/brain_test/denoise_test_crop_patches --resume ./experiments/EMDiffuse-n/best --mean 1 --step 1000
 ```

-The diffusion model samples one plausible solution from the learned solution distribution. `mean` denotes the number of outputs you want to generate and averaging.  `resume` denotes the path to the model's weights file and the epoch number from which to load the model. `step` is the number of diffusion steps.
-More steps, higher image quality.
+The diffusion model samples one plausible solution from the learned solution distribution. `mean` denotes the number of outputs you want to generate and averaging. `resume` indicates the path to the model's weight file. `step` controls the number of diffusion steps, with more steps generally leading to higher image quality.

-## EMDiffuse-r for EM super-resolution
+## Instructions for EMDiffuse-r (2D EM super-resolution)

 ### Training: